eva-takou/Optimal_Generation_Photonic_Graphs_Public/README.md

 photonic graph states from quantum emitters.
 The generation is simulated via the stabilizer tableau.
 This library includes extra functionalities such
 as:
-* Bullet list
+* recognizing circle graphs,
-recognizing circle graphs,recognizing local complement (LC) equivalence of graphs, enumerating LC orbits of circle graphs, and generating the LC orbit of a graph.
+* recognizing local complement (LC) equivalence of graphs,
+* enumerating LC orbits of circle graphs,
+* generating the LC orbit of a graph.

 This code is used
 to produce the results in the paper "Optimization complexity and resource